FoamyGuy/Android_Bluefruit_Playground/readme.md

     - add reminder to EnableSettingsActivity to turn off the settings after user is done.

 * Accelerometer Module
-    - Accelerometer activity should hide the ugly webview loading
+    - Accelerometer activity should hide the webview loading
     - Double tap to reset camera angle

 * Neopixel Module